 A hard-fought six games series ensued with the Anaheim Ducks in the conference finals.
 A surging Anaheim team brimming with strength and speed was not enough to shake the Predators, who again triumphed to reach the NHL Stanley Cup Finals.
 Facing the defending champion Pittsburgh Penguins, the Predators gave them everything they had.
 Digging themselves out of the 2-0 deficit to even the series, the Predators couldn’t find the strength to close out the series, losing in heartbreaking fashion in six games.

 This team may have been underrated in the past, but that is no longer the case as Nashville has proven how deadly they can be.
-After making a big splash in the playoffs last season, the Nashville Predators have arrived as a Cup contender determined to make it back to the finals.
+After making a big splash in the playoffs, the Nashville Predators have arrived as a Cup contender determined to make it back to the finals.
 Some of the most loved players to suit up for Nashville include Pekka Rinne, Shea Weber, David Legwand, Roman Josi, Filip Forsberg, Mike Fisher, Ryan Suter, Paul Kariya, and Kimmo Timonen.
 More information about the history of the Nashville Predators as well as their current team can be found by clicking here.